-Upon completion of the Work, the Region will be provided with [provide description of project].
+Upon completion of the Work, the Region will be provided with an elevated water storage tank with a minimum storage volume of 8.5ML located on xxx in the City of Vaughan.

 Each Section of the Specifications is not necessarily complete in itself.
 The Contractor shall read each Section in conjunction with all of the other Contract Documents.
 The Contractor shall also ensure that all Subcontractors read the relevant documents and comply with the requirements.

-In general the scope of the Work to be completed under this Contract includes the following:
+In general, the scope of the Work to be completed under this Contract includes the following:

+A new elevated water storage tank

+Elevated tank drainage (dry) pond

+Interior and exterior protective coatings

+Process and mechanical piping and valves

+Hydrodynamic Mixing System (complete with Computational Fluid Dynamic Modelling)

+Watermains (from valve chamber no. 1 to be constructed by others), valves, valve chambers and appurtenances

+Electrical and building mechanical services including coordination with utility complete with the installation of new service cables, transformer and metering

+Site Works including fencing, site grading and landscaping

+Testing, commissioning and training

+In addition to the general scope of Work, the Contractor is to expect to complete the following:

-Construct and test foundations, structures, roads, pipelines, buildings, tunnels, tanks, galleries and other facilities.
+Construct and test foundations, structures, roads, pipelines, buildings, tanks, galleries and other facilities.

 Supervise, organize, coordinate and direct all construction operations of sub-trades and suppliers.